If you like it, save it!

 - 1 teaspoon vanilla extract

-- Spread walnut halves on in a rimmed baking sheet lined with a sheet of aluminum foil.
-Place in the oven and toast 8-10 minutes, stirring once or twice, until fragrant and a shade or two darker.
-Remove from oven, lift up foil with walnuts to remove from pan, and allow to cool on a rack or other flat surface.
+- Spread walnut halves on a rimmed baking sheet lined with aluminum foil and when oven is ready, toast walnuts in oven 8-10 minutes, stirring once or twice, until fragrant and a shade or two darker.
+Remove from oven, carefully lift up foil and remove from pan and allow to cool on a rack or other flat surface.
 Reduce oven temperature to 350º.

 - When nuts have cooled, chop or break coarsely for a chunky texture.
 Toss with the one tablespoon of flour.
 Place nuts in a mesh strainer to shake out excess flour and set aside while you prepare cake batter.

-- Combine the 1-1/2 c. flour with the baking powder and salt and sift onto a piece of wax paper.
-Set flour mixture aside.
+- Combine the 1-1/2 cup flour with the baking powder and salt, and sift onto a piece of wax paper.

-- In a large mixing bowl with an electric hand mixer, beat the butter.
+- In a large mixing bowl with an electric hand-mixer beat the butter.
 (You can also mix the batter by hand; the cake will be a little denser).
 Add the sugar and beat until creamy.
-Add the eggs one at a time, beating well after each addition.
+Add the eggs one at a time, beating after each addition.

-- Alternately add the flour and the milk in separate additions, beginning with 1/3 the flour mixture, beating until just barely combined, then 1/2 the milk, beating to combine; then repeat both steps.
-End with the flour mixture; do not over-mix.
-Periodically scrape down sides of bowl with a rubber or silicone spatula.
+- Alternately add the flour and the milk in three additions to the egg mixture, beginning with the flour and beating until just combined.
+Periodically scrape down sides of bowl with a rubber or silicone scraper.

 - Stir in the vanilla by hand until incorporated, then stir in the nuts.
-Scrape mixture into the loaf pan, rap the pan on the counter top to settle the batter, and run a small sharp knife lengthwise down the middle to create a seam.
+Scrape into the loaf pan, jiggle pan or rap it lightly on the counter to eliminate air pockets.
+Run a small sharp blade lengthwise down the middle to create a seam.

-- Place on the center rack of oven and bake 35-40 minutes, or until tester comes out with a few moist crumbs adhering.
-(Note: disposable aluminum pans will increase baking time).
-Remove to a cooling rack and quickly pierce all over the top with a bamboo skewer or toothpick, swirl the cooled glaze to combine, and spoon it all over the hot cake.
+- Place pan in center of oven, and bake 35-40 minutes or until tester comes out with a few moist crumbs adhering.
+(Disposable aluminum tins will require a longer baking time).
+Remove to a cooling rack and quickly pierce all over top with a bamboo skewer or toothpick.
+Swirl the cooled glaze to recombine, and pour or spoon it all over the top of the hot cake.
 Allow cake to cool on the rack in the pan for 10 minutes.

-- Run a thin sharp blade all around the cake to separate from the pan, then invert carefully onto the rack.
-Quickly flip it right side up on the rack to cool completely.
+- Run a thin sharp blade all around the cake to separate from the pan, then carefully invert on the rack.
+Quickly flip it right-side up to cool completely.

-- Serve in thin slices with a steaming hot cup of tea.
+- Serve in thin slices with hot or iced tea.
 It is even better the next day, when the flavors will have mellowed.